 If you want to add some excitement to your stop at Cape Enrage, you can rappel down the 43m (142 ft) cliff of Cape Enrage or you can ride the 600-foot long zipline.
 But you don’t have to do adventures to enjoy the views, there are a restaurant and viewpoints at Cape Enrage.
 We stopped here for some takeaway coffee before hitting the beach below.

 12. Chill out in Saint John

 Saint John New Brunswick is probably one of the most underrated cities in Canada.
 But this city is turning into one of the hippest in the country.
-With old warehouses being restored and turning into microbrew pubs, chic bistros and artisan workshops, Saint John is a place to spend a few days exploring.
+With old warehouses being restored and turned into microbrew pubs, chic bistros, and artisan workshops, Saint John is a place to spend a few days exploring.

 There are so many things to see and do in Saint John it requires its own post that you can read here.
 But before you go, here are a few not to miss favorites: